If you go into your overdraft every month or have been stuck in the red for a while, there are ways to pay off your overdraft for good.

 Each month you will then have paid off £100 of your overdraft, and by budgeting strictly you can eventually eliminate your debt.

-You can ask your bank to reduce your overdraft limit every month in line with the amount you are chipping away, meaning you will not be tempted to stray further into your overdraft again.
+You can ask your bank to reduce your overdraft limit every month in line with the amount you are paying, meaning you will not be tempted to stray further into your overdraft again.

 If you can, use any savings you have to get yourself out of your overdraft.